 If you are struggling to pay your council tax, please contact us.
 There are a number of ways we may be able to help, including working out a payment plan.

-You can download an income and expenditure form (PDF) to help us work out the best course of action.
-Once completed, you can upload the document using our online services.
+You can complete an income and expenditure form online to help us work out the best course of action.

 You may be entitled to a council tax discount, reduction or exemption, which could reduce the amount you have to pay.

 If you do not pay your council tax, we will take steps to recover the money.

 Council tax is classed as a priority debt.
 This means there are serious consequences if you do not pay.

 Priority debts take precedence over non-priority debts such as credit card payments, hire purchase agreements, catalogue payments, unsecured bank and payday loans.

 Non-priority debts can be put on hold until your priority debt (council tax arrears) is cleared.

 You can use our letter template below to contact your creditors.
 You'll need to send them a copy of your income and expenditure, as well as your council tax bill.

 You should also contact us to let us know so we can discuss future council tax payments